acandrewchow/acandrewchow/README.md

 </a>

-- 🔭 Previously worked at <a href="https://www.scoremediaandgaming.com/" target="blank">theScore</a> as a Software Developer
+- 🔭 Software Developer at  <a href="https://www.scoremediaandgaming.com/" target="blank">theScore</a>

 - 🌱 Currently learning new technologies, frameworks, product management and design